AndyCodez/issue-tracking-app/README.md

 ##Test-Use the App
 ###As an Admin
-Sign in using the following details
+Sign in using the following details<br />
 username: Makatunga
 password: foobar
 ###As a User